 The building of the museum’s collections began in 1931.
 The opening was delayed thanks to the Second World War and was finally opened to the public in the 1950s.
 It mainly focuses on the early Middle Ages Rhine art.
 Architectural fragments, sculptures, and a collection of original glass windows are other famous parts of the Museum’s drawing.

-A visit goes to a good cause too, as all the proceeds from the museum tours are used in the restoration of the Cathédrale Notre Dame de Strasbourg.
+A visit goes to a good cause, too, as all the proceeds from the museum tours are used to restore the Cathédrale Notre Dame de Strasbourg.